afoteygh/afoteygh.github.io/README.md

 8. Learn how to secure Apache2
 9. Learn how to securie Nginx

-_Motivation for some these projects are from Networkchuk and HackerSploit_
+_Motivation for some of these projects are from Networkchuk and HackerSploit_